 This command changes the properties of a registered virtual machine which is not running.
-Most of the properties that this command makes available correspond to the VM settings that Oracle VM VirtualBox graphical user interface displays in each VM's Settings dialog.
-These are described in chapter 3, Configuring Virtual Machines, page 45.
+Most of the properties that this command makes available correspond to the VM settings that the VirtualBox Manager displays in each VM's Settings dialog.
+These are described in chapter 3, Configuring Virtual Machines, page 50.
 However, some of the more advanced settings are only available through the VBoxManage interface.

 These commands require that the machine is powered off, neither running nor in a Saved state.
 Some machine settings can also be changed while a machine is running.
 Those settings will then have a corresponding subcommand with the VBoxManage controlvm subcommand.
-See chapter 8.13, VBoxManage controlvm, page 162.
+See chapter 8.13, VBoxManage controlvm, page 167.